Tremors and horocycle dynamics on the moduli space of translation surfaces: Atomic transverse measures

+Using the fact that $\beta_n$ does not charge extendable loops, for each edge $E$ of the APD we have:

-where the sum ranges over open intervals $K \subset E$ covering all but finitely many points of $E$.
+where the sum ranges over open intervals $K \subset E$ covering all but finitely many points of $E$, and the first equality follows from formulas \equ{eq: gets used} and \eqref{eq: simplifying 2}.
 In this case we have shown that $\beta = \beta'$ corresponds to a transverse measure, and we are done.
-This establishes the statement when no mass is lost to the endpoints of the APD.
+This establishes the statement under our simplifying assumptions \eqref{eq: simplifying 1} and \eqref{eq: simplifying 2}. \end{proof}